 - 1. Public Water System.
 If the Concessioner obtains its water from an approved public water system, it must be stored in containers that are free from contamination and are disinfected between every reuse.
-To disinfect the containers between uses, place 2 tablespoons of 6% chlorine bleach in a 5 gallon container of water, mix and allow to stand for 30 minutes.
+To disinfect the containers between uses, place 2 tablespoons of Clorox or similar 6% chlorine bleach solution in a 5 gallon container of water, mix and allow to stand for 30 minutes.
 Then empty the container, rinse it with potable water and then fill it with water from the approved public water system. - 2.
 Boiling.
 If the Concessioner obtains water from a source free of known chemical contamination, the water may be treated by bringing it to a rolling boil for 1 minute (or 3 minutes for elevations over 6,500 ft). - 3.
 Filtration and Disinfection.
-If the Concessioner obtains its water from a source free of known chemical contamination, the water may be treated by filtering and disinfecting it as follows:
+If the Concessioner obtains its water from a source free of known chemical contamination, the water may be treated by filtering and disinfecting it as follows: - a.

-- a.
 Filter the water through an "absolute" 1 micron filter, or one labeled as meeting the National Sanitation Foundation (NSF) Standard #53 for "Cyst Removal".
 Such a filter must be labeled, or documentation available from the trip leader, establishing that the "absolute" 1 micron filtration requirement is met. - b.
 Follow filtration by disinfection.
-Add unscented 6% chlorine bleach until a strength of at least 1 mg/l is achieved.
+Add unscented Clorox or similar 6% chlorine bleach solution until a strength of at least 1 mg/l is achieved.
 Use a chlorine residual test device to determine chlorine residual.
-Mix and let stand for at least 30 minutes before drinking. - 4.
+Mix and let stand for at least 30 minutes before drinking.
+Note: check the bottle to determine the strength of chlorine in the Clorox.
+8.25% solution will require less Clorox to achieve the same strength.
+A residual test device is essential. - 4.
 Other Disinfection Methods.
 Any alternative disinfection method must be approved by the Public Health Consultant.
 Use of ultraviolet light as an alternative to adding disinfectant will not be approved.